HomeTriviaTech & GamesSuper Mario

 Medium

-In Donkey Kong, Mario was a carpenter.
-The plumber profession started with Mario Bros.
-(1983) to fit the sewer setting.
-Many assume he was always a plumber.
+In the 1981 arcade game Donkey Kong, Mario (then called Jumpman) was a carpenter.
+He was reimagined as a plumber in Mario Bros.
+(1983) to match the sewer setting.

 20.